misterwilliam/gae-firebase-channels/README.md

 Example project that illustrates how to emulate App Engine Channels with Firebase.
-The project has three parts: (1) the frontend javascript that replaces the code that runs in the browser (2) the backend code that replaces the backend Channels API, and (3) firebase security rules.
+The project has three parts: (1) the frontend javascript that replaces the code that runs in the browser (2) the backend code that replaces the backend Channels API, and (3) Firebase security rules.

 ## Configuration
 Store your Firebase secret in secrets.json: